aamzhas/aamzhas.github.io/_pages/about.md

 ## News

+- **August 2021**: Completed my internship at Google LLC.
+Special thanks to Shashank Shastry and Benjamin Louie.

-- **May 2021**: Began my Internship at Google LLC.
+- **May 2021**: Began my internship at Google LLC.
 I am working on experimenting with Pre-training the Multi-modal BERT model on unlabelled data to improve performance in extracting business titles from storefront images.

 - **April 2021**: Humbled by another nomination for the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Spring 2021.